CREATE AN AWESOME PORTLAND ITINERARY FOR 3 DAYS

 Chances are you’ll also see seals, dolphins and various birds, and marine life.

-If you opt instead to go during the fall for the foliage you can instead do their lighthouse tour which is lovely.
+If you opt instead to go during the fall for the foliage, you can instead do their lovely lighthouse tour.

 When you get back to land, head to Artemisia Café for lunch, it’s a neighborhood spot right in the arts district, and they serve up delicious foods in a fun atmosphere.

 Once you’ve had your fill take a ferry over to Peak’s Island.
-Here you can take in the small-town vibes and natural beauty of Maine’s coast line.
-The ferry is a short 15-minute ride, once on the island simply enjoy it’s quaint and low-key atmosphere.
+Here, you can take in the small-town vibes and natural beauty of Maine’s coastline.
+The ferry is a short 15-minute ride.
+Once on the island, enjoy its quaint and low-key atmosphere.

-The island became a very popular summer destination for Maine residents in the 1800’s and was at the time known as the “Coney Island of Maine”.
-The island is perfect for beaches, water activities, relaxing and a bit of local history and exploring.
+The island became a trendy summer destination for Maine residents in the 1800s and was at the time known as the “Coney Island of Maine.”
+The island is perfect for beaches, water activities, relaxing, and a bit of local history and exploring.

-Both Sandy beach and Centennial beach are walking distance from the ferry and great spots to walk to enjoy.
+Both Sandy beach and Centennial beach walk from the ferry and great spots to walk to enjoy.

-The Inn on Peak’s Island is perfect for a scenic meal at the end of you day before taking the ferry back to the mainland, if you wanted to extend your stay they also have classic Maine cottage style accommodations available as well.
+The Inn on Peak’s Island is perfect for a scenic meal at the end of your day before taking the ferry back to the mainland.
+If you wanted to extend your stay, they also have classic Maine cottage-style accommodations available as well.

 READ MORE: FUN CITIES TO VISIT IN THE US

 ABOUT THE AUTHOR

 Cassandra is a US-female travel addict that loves traveling the world and freelance writer at ArzoTravels.
-She has made traveling her priority and so she has traveled for the last few years.
-Check out her site where she sells her travel photography.
-She has also become a regular contributor for this website – Arzo Travels.
+She has made traveling her priority, and so she has traveled for the last few years.
+She has also become a regular contributor to this website – Arzo Travels.